Can you have multiple policies?

 - Leaving an inheritance to someone or some beneficiaries.

 This strategy can help save money if you know your debts are going to be consistent with no major surprises.
 This is great to keep in mind especially if you get the policy when you are younger and in good health so your premiums will also be cheaper as age plays a role in your premium costs.
+Determining your life insurance coverage early can help with getting lower life insurance rates.

 “But wait!
 There's more!”